 Mobile App Marketing Strategy

-- Retention—as the name suggests, this is the stage where you try to retain your users’ engagement levels with your app, turning it to a regular destination for them.
+As the name suggests, this is the stage where you try to retain your users’ engagement levels with your app, turning it to a regular destination for them.

 Now that we have broken down the process of mobile app marketing, it is time to discuss some strategy—where to start from, what to do and how to approach the marketing campaign.
 As is the case with all forms of marketing, you need to develop a thorough mobile app marketing plan if you want your app to succeed.
 This means planning for how you are going to promote it from its inception all the way to its official launch.

 - Define the purpose of your app: what it will be used for, what is its main concept, who will be using it and what category it belongs to.
-This will help you understand who you competitors are and who to target.
+This will help you understand who your competitors are and who to target.

 - Conduct market research to identify customer needs and wants as well as analyze your main competitors.
-If your app cannot address an existing issue that apps of similar kind have, or offer anything new or worthwhile for users—basically neglecting what their needs—then you are doomed from the start.
+If your app cannot address an existing issue that apps of a similar kind have, or offer anything new or worthwhile for users—basically neglecting what their needs—then you are doomed from the start.

 - Create user personas to identify the target audience for your app.
 Each demographic has their own unique preferences, so a more targeted approach is needed.
 Once you have created a user persona, developing a message targeting them will be much easier.